WilsonPercival/WilsonPercival/blur horizontal web gpu bug/blur_horizontal_web_gpu_bug_r360b.md

 ## Expected result

 The game works correctly.
 There are no errors in the console.
+This works well in `WebGL`.

 ## More details